Alathra/Template-Gradle-Plugin/README.md

    If you choose to adopt the Code of Conduct in this template, please replace `GITHUB_CONTACT_EMAIL` at line 63 with your preferred method of contact.
 Otherwise replace or remove it.
 4. #### Change [Project Name](./settings.gradle.kts)
-   Replace `ExamplePlugin` with your new plugin name.
+   Replace all occurances of `ExamplePlugin` with your new plugin name.
 Don't forget to rename the main class [ExamplePlugin.java](./src/main/java/com/github/ExampleUser/ExamplePlugin/ExamplePlugin.java) to the same value.
    ```kotlin